 Replace a broken or shabby swing seat on your child's swing set with handsome cedar or redwood plank seats.
 Follow these instructions to improve the safety and appearance of your child's play equipment.

 Use redwood or cedar for the replacement swing seats, as they resist moisture and insects.

-Obtain planks that are eight inches in width and two inches in depth.
-A six-foot length should make four swing seats, each 18 inches long.
+Obtain planks that are 8 inches in width and two inches in depth.
+A six foot length should make four swing seats, each 18 inches long.

 Step 2 - Cut the Planks for the Seats